prospector-dev/prospector/docs/profiles.rst

     uses:
         - django
         - celery
+        - flask

-Currently, only Django and Celery have plugins.
+Currently, Django, Flask and Celery have plugins.

 If prospector is incorrectly deciding that you use one of these, you can turn off autodetection::